Speedy37/vscode-gitclassic/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for GitLens
+about: Suggest an idea for GitClassic
 title: ''
 labels: feature, triage
 assignees: ''